Patrick Mahomes II Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Matchup vs. Green Bay

-- Mahomes threw for zero passing yards in one matchup against the Packers, 291.5 fewer yards his over/under in Sunday's game.
+- Mahomes' zero passing yards in one matchup against the Packers are 291.5 less than yards than his over/under in Sunday's game.

-- Mahomes did not throw a touchdown pass in that game against the Packers.

-- The Packers have the NFL's seventh-ranked pass defense this season, giving up 235.4 yards per game through the air.
+- This week Mahomes will face the NFL's seventh-ranked pass defense (235.4 yards allowed per game).

-- At 1.8 passing TDs conceded per game, the Packers defense is ranked 19th in the NFL.
+- The Packers have surrendered 14 touchdowns through the air (1.8 per game).
+They are 19th in the league in that category.

 Recent Performances

-- In last week's outing against the Giants, Mahomes had 275 yards while completing 60.4% of his passes, while throwing one touchdown with one interception.
+- In last week's matchup with the Giants, Mahomes completed 60.4% of his passes for 275 yards, while tossing one touchdown with one interception.

-- Mahomes has 878 passing yards (292.7 ypg), completing 62.3% of his passes and collecting three touchdown passes and four interceptions over his last three games.
+- Mahomes has 878 passing yards (292.7 ypg), completing 62.3% of his passes and throwing three touchdown passes and four interceptions over his last three games.

+- He has added 76 rushing yards on 12 carries, averaging 25.3 yards per game.

 Mahomes' Kansas City Teammates